 My curiosity took me to Canada as an enterprising 17 year old who convinced her parents that they would actually make a profit sending me there.
 It truly shaped who I am today.

 For the last 15 years, I’ve been working in the digital world in different forms.
 People who trusted my curious nature saw that I could create some pretty special things for them.
 I really cut my teeth in all things digital at Trade Me, guided and inspired by some of the smartest brains New Zealand has produced.

 In the last 5 years, I created ACC’s social media strategy and implemented it.
 I led the complete content rewrite for ACC New Zealand’s new website.
 We went from 10,000 pages to around 1,200 highly visited pages that our audience told us they wanted.
 We’ve expanded to all digital channels our audience use.
 Now, this has evolved to team of 9 of the brightest minds.
 They’re busy creating behaviour change campaigns that quite literally save lives.
 For me, this is legacy work and something I’m incredibly proud to have led.

 I’m an innovator, a problem solver and a curious mind.
-Education is nourishment for my brain and all of the goodness I discover needs more eyes and ears.

 This is Katie Brown Thinks – interesting thoughts, ideas and ramblings.
 Thanks for tuning in.
 And if you want to have a chat, send me a message: